lhqing/ALLCools/_sources/intro.md

 ## Citing ALLCools

 If ALLCools has been significant in your research, and you would like to acknowledge the project in your academic publication, we suggest citing our paper {cite:p}`Liu2021`.
-For any specific methods and algorithm, also consider citing the original author's paper included in the Citation and Reference page [here](https://lhqing.github.io/ALLCools/project_info/citation.html).
+For any specific methods and algorithms, also consider citing the original author's paper included in the Citation and Reference page [here](project_info/citation.md).